 How Challenging is Neff’s Canyon?

 Neff’s Canyon has two trails to choose from: Neff’s Canyon Trail and Neff’s Canyon Loop.
 One is challenging, one is easier.
+Choose the on that suits your hiking skills.

 Neff’s Canyon Trail

 Neff’s Canyon Trail is about a 7 to 7.5 mile out and back trail.
 It is rated as difficult and has an elevation gain of 3,559 ft.
 Hikers have commented that it is a non-stop climb once you get started on your trip up, which definitely can make this a challenging trip.
 The last mile in particular is extremely steep.
 The trail features a creek crossing and several rocky spots.
+Take it easy, and be sure you have good hiking boots to ensure good footing and no injuries!

 The highlights of the trail, in our opinion, are between the 1.5 and 3 mile markers.
 You will pass over a serene stream, and then into an open meadow with great views.
 Even if you don’t go all the way, at least make it to the wide open meadow.
 You will know when you are there.